alena-zayts/LLMs_for_integers_addition/README.md

 # Literature review:

+Recently, LLMs have shown impressive success on a wide range of tasks, including mathematical (Lewkowycz et al., 2022; Wu et al., 2022; Mishra et al., 2022) reasoning.
+Nevertheless, while LLMs can perform simple arithmetic operations, their performance falls dramatically when dealing with large numbers ([[a]](#6)).
+In fact, even when fine-tuning a PaLM-based model on 164B tokens of explicit mathematical content, one of its two most common failures is “incorrect calculation” (Lewkowycz et al., 2022).

 The first possible direction of solving the problem of addition of two long integers is to 'teach' language models the process of reasoning.